ChoffeeMC/ChatPlaysMC/README.md

-## Welcome to Youtube Plays Minecraft
+## Welcome to Chat Plays Minecraft
 Find this live at http://youtube.com/@choffeemc

 ### [Coordinates]